kevinxu48/Data-410-Project-4/index.md

 The Cross-validated Mean Squared Error for Boosted LWR with Cosine kernel is : 17.329591298571884
 ```

-We can see from the results that even with optimized hyperparameters, a single Decision Tree is inferior to a Random Forest as a booster for every kernel, so we will use RandomForest as the booster .
+We can see from the results that even with optimized hyperparameters, a single Decision Tree is inferior to a Random Forest as a booster for every kernel, so we will use RandomForest as the booster as opposed to individual decision trees.

 ## Finding the optimal hyperparameters
 For Random Forest, we will use a grid search algorithm to find the best hyperparameters, and then repeatedly boost our Lowess function with these regressors.